 For a look at a few other of our favorite wallets, here’s a more in-depth guide to the best Bitcoin wallets.

-Note: Although an online wallet is fine for your first Bitcoin purchase, if you find yourself with a lot of valuable cryptocurrencies because of trading or an upswing in value, make sure to store it in an offline “cold storage” wallet for maximum protection.
+Note: Although an online wallet is excellent for your first Bitcoin purchase, if you find yourself with a lot of valuable cryptocurrencies because of trading or an upswing in value, make sure to store it in an offline “cold storage” wallet for maximum protection.

 Step 2: Choose the right Bitcoin trader

 Signing up for a Coinbase account is easy, though you will need to provide some form of identification.
 That may involve sending a copy of your photo ID and potentially also sending a live image of your face via webcam.
-These rules are important to follow as they allow the site(s) to comply with know-your-customer regulations.
+These rules are essential to follow as they allow the site(s) to comply with know-your-customer regulations.

 Although Coinbase alone will allow you to buy and sell Bitcoin, it’s also worth signing up to its linked exchange platform, Coinbase Pro, which will give you greater control over your purchases.